huhlim/cg2all/README.md

 * --time: Output JSON file for recording timing (optional).
 * --device: Specify a device to run the model (optional) You can choose "cpu" or "cuda", or the script will detect one automatically. </br>
   "**cpu**" is usually faster than "cuda" unless the input/output system is really big or you provided a DCD file with many frames because it takes a lot for loading a model ckpt file on a GPU.
+* --proc: Specify the number of threads for loading input data.
+It is only used for dealing with a DCD file. (optional, default=OMP_NUM_THREADS or 1)

 #### an example
 ```bash